hanishkvc/prgs-sdr-kspecanal/README.rst

 that time will not be captured.

-If there is a error in setting up the sdr, then the value of that freq band gets set to all 1s.
+If there is a error in setting up the sdr, then the value of that freq band gets set to all 1s, this inturn leads to a level of around -25 or so in the levels plot.

 Other Args
 -----------